Cleaning Vinyl Records

 Here is a video review of the above Spin Clean Vinyl Record Washer System:

-We recommend you store your records in a special plastic bags.
+We recommend you store your records in special plastic bags.
 If your records are gathered a lot of dirt and fat, you can wash them in water in which you have added some detergent.
-For this it is necessary to wash it with a soft sponge gently go in the direction of the grooves and allow the record to dry in a vertical position after washing.
+For this, it is necessary to wash it with a soft sponge gently go in the direction of the grooves and allow the record to dry in a vertical position after washing.

-To playback music from vinyl records with as less noise as possible we have to look after their maintenance and storage.
-Care for our records will probably take us a lot of time but we would listen to our records with a pleasure and for a long time.
+To playback music from vinyl records with as little noise as possible we have to look after their maintenance and storage.
+Care for our records will probably take us a lot of time but we would listen to our records with pleasure and for a long time.

 Best Way To Clean Vinyl Records

 Maintenance begins at the first meeting with the record.
 The main thing is to never touch the grooves with your fingers.
 Namely, they will remain some fat, and it will manifest itself as noise while playing.

 Dust from your records can be removed with a record clean brush.

 It is enough, with slight pressure, to keep it ten seconds on the rotating record.
-If the record is more dirty you can do a cleaning with a mixture of alcohol and distilled water.
+If the record is dirtier you can do cleaning with a mixture of alcohol and distilled water.
 A turntable needle must also be perfectly clean.

 Here is a review of one of the best record clean brush – Audioquest LP Record Clean Brush: